-Bea Bruske was elected President of the Canadian Labour Congress at the 29th Constitutional Convention in 2021.
+Bea Bruske was re-elected for a second term as President of the Canadian Labour Congress at the CLC’s 30th Constitutional Convention, held in Montreal in May of 2023.
+She was first elected to the position at the 29th Constitutional Convention, which was held virtually in 2021.
 She is only the second woman to hold the position.

 For more than three decades, Bea has served workers and their families as an activist, workers’ advocate, negotiator, community organizer and labour leader.
 Her experience has served her well as President of CLC in the midst of the COVID-19 pandemic.

 Before her election as President, Bea served as Vice-President of the UFCW Canada National Council, which sets the strategic direction for the national union and its more than 250,000 members across the country.
 She had previously served as Secretary-Treasurer for UFCW Local 832, where she was responsible for the largest private-sector union local in Manitoba.